zenobi-us/ink-mouse/README.md

   - Elements positioned absolutely that occupy same space as other elements will mean they both recieve click and hover events.
   - Ink supports absolute positioning.
 I think z order is based on order rendered.
   - This means to simluate knowing the z order, we might need to register the order in which elements subscribe to events?
+- [ ] Support elements not rendered from 0,0
+  - Currently the mouse position is tracked from the top left of the terminal (0,0).
+  - If an element is rendered starting at (10,10) for example, the mouse position will not be accurate.
+  - We need to track the offset of the element and adjust the mouse position accordingly.
 - [ ] Add tests.
   - testing a device may be difficult; but the implementation is sufficiently abstracted from the device that it should be possible to mock the device input stream.
     - [x] stdin event stream parsing